Tech Recommendations (updated 11/2024)

 Buy a domain & hosting and have your own custom webmail like myemail@nashvillecomputerguru.com.
 Good for business.

-If you have an iPhone and want to sync contacts and calendar with your Outlook and have less than 3,000 contacts I find iCloud is the best way to manage contacts and calendars.
+Though not email I use and recommend iCloud if you have an iPhone and want to sync contacts and calendar with your Outlook and have less than 3,000 contacts.
+I find iCloud is the best way to manage contacts and calendars with Outlook and iPhone.

 Printers